frontendmeetup/Proposals/.github/ISSUE_TEMPLATE/meetup-talk-proposal.md

 ---
-name: Meetup talk proposal
+name: Meetup talk topic
-about: Submit a talk proposal for the Meetup
+about: Submit a talk proposal or just a talk idea for the Meetup
 title: ''
 labels: ''
 assignees: ''